Skip to main content

 # Completely unprivileged (rootless Docker)

-# Docker daemon runs as non-root user
+# Docker daemon itself runs as a non-root user

 Kubernetes Pod Security